 - Best For: High-performance gaming and 4K streaming.

-- Why We Like It: If you need raw power and coverage, the Nighthawk X6S is a beast.
-It’s a tri-band extender that creates a seamless mesh network using your existing router’s name and password, so you don’t have to switch between networks as you move around.
-Its dedicated 5GHz band for router-to-extender communication ensures your devices get the maximum possible speed.
-While it’s a pricier option, its performance is unmatched for demanding users.
+- Why We Like It: The Nighthawk X6S is a powerful tri-band extender that creates a seamless mesh network using your existing router’s credentials.
+Its dedicated 5GHz band for router-to-extender communication ensures maximum speed for demanding users, though it is a pricier option.

 3. Linksys RE7310 (AX3000)